Amniotic Fluid Embolism

-Amniotic Fluid Embolism (AFE) is an uncommon but catastrophic obstetric emergency, which needs to be high on the differential list when an obstetric patient experiences sudden, acute maternal cardiovascular collapse with evidence of respiratory compromise and/or coagulopathy.
-The incidence of AFE is 2-7 cases per 100,000 births with a maternal mortality rate of 20%.
-AFE is responsible for about 10% of maternal deaths in developed countries.
-If AFE occurs prior to delivery neonatal outcome is poor and associated with a neonatal mortality rate estimated at 10-50%.
-Although the pathophysiology of AFE is not known, it has beensuggested that entry of amniotic fluid into the maternal circulation activates inflammatory mediators causing an anaphylactoid-like response.
+Amniotic Fluid Embolism (AFE) is an uncommon but catastrophic obstetric emergency.
+The frequency of AFE is 2-7 cases per 100,000 births.
+It is responsible for approximately 10-15% of maternal deaths in developed countries.
+If AFE occurs prior to delivery, the neonatal mortality rate is estimated to be 10-50%.
+Many surviving neonates suffer neurologic impairment.
+Neurologic impairment is also common in women survivors, particularly those who suffer cardiac arrest associated with AFE.
+Although the pathophysiology of AFE is not known, it has been suggested that entry of amniotic fluid into the maternal circulation activates inflammatory mediators causing an anaphylactoid-like response.

 There are 3 phases which have been described during the clinical course of AFE.
-The 1st phase is characterized by respiratory distress and hypoxemia, which leads to altered mental status followed by hemodynamic collapse.
-The 2nd phase involves coagulopathy and bleeding which may include disseminated intravascular coagulation (DIC).
-The 3rd phase results from the tissue injury and end organ system failure seen in AFE with pulmonary vascular constriction often leading to pulmonary hypertension, right-sided heart failure, and global myocardial depression.
+The first phase involves pulmonary and systemic hypertension with resultant severe pulmonary vasoconstriction, characterized by respiratory distress and hypoxemia, leading to altered mental status followed by hemodynamic collapse.
+The second phase involves decreased systemic vascular resistance and left ventricular stroke work index.
+The third phase involves lung injury and coagulopathy, which may include disseminated intravascular coagulation (DIC).
+The results from the tissue injury and end organ system failure seen in AFE with pulmonary vascular constriction often lead to pulmonary hypertension, right-sided heart failure, and global myocardial depression.

 The management of AFE includes early recognition and prompt multidisciplinary management with anesthesia.
 Massive blood transfusion protocols should be activated.
-An operating room, interventional radiology and Intensive Care Unit should be made available.
-Laboratory assessment includes arterial blood gas analysis to evaluate the level of hypoxemia, with serial blood counts and coagulation studies.
+An operating room, interventional radiology and the Intensive Care Unit should be made available.
+Laboratory assessment includes arterial blood gas analysis to evaluate the level of hypoxemia, serial blood counts and coagulation studies.
 An arterial catheter to monitor blood pressure and a central venous pressure catheter can be helpful.
-The management should focus on oxygenation (airway and breathing), endotracheal intubation and circulatory support with blood products, judicious use of intravenous fluids, vasopressors, and even cardiopulmonary bypass.
-If AFE occurs prior to delivery, maternal resuscitation is aided by expeditious delivery, usually abdominal delivery unless immediate operative vaginal delivery can occur.
+The management should focus on oxygenation (airway and breathing) and circulatory support with blood products, judicious use of intravenous fluids, vasopressors, and even cardiopulmonary bypass.
+If AFE occurs prior to delivery, maternal resuscitation is aided by expeditious delivery.

-Control of hemorrhage and correction of coagulopathy should be the goal of replacement therapy of blood products with possible use of recombinant factor VII if needed for DIC.
+Control of hemorrhage and correction of coagulopathy should be the goal of replacement therapy of blood products with the possible use of recombinant factor VII, if needed.
 Hysterectomy may be required to control hemorrhage.
 Support of maternal oxygenation often requires high oxygen flow rate and invasive mechanical ventilation with increasing levels of oxygen and increased positive end-expiratory pressures.
 The goal of therapy is to limit hypoxemia and hypotension to prevent ischemic consequences such as brain injury, acute renal damage, and myocardial ischemia.